-Committee composition.
-The student selects a dissertation committee in consultation with her or his chair.
-At the time of the proposal, at least three full-time Virginia Consortium Program (VCP) faculty members representing the two consortial institutions, comprise the dissertation committee.
 The composition of the dissertation committee is designed to ensure methodological rigor and clinical relevance.
 Although a single chair is preferable, a co-chair arrangement may be considered to share the supervisory and administrative duties of that role.
 Committee chairs or members with an emeritus appointment may complete the process of serving on the committee as long as the final dissertation is approved within two years of the mentor's retirement.
-Beyond the two-year period, a full-time faculty member must be assigned to co-chair the completion of the dissertation chair leaves one of the institutions, a chair from one of the institutions must be assigned.
+Beyond the two-year period, a full-time faculty member must be assigned to co-chair the completion of the dissertation.
+If a dissertation chair leaves one of the institutions, a chair from one of the institutions must be assigned.
 The previous chair may be nominated to remain on the committee through the process in the paragraph below.

-Eligibility for dissertation committees.
-Other non-full-time VCP doctoral psychologists or qualified professionals with clinical or research expertise in the topical area may be nominated by the dissertation chair to serve on a dissertation committee.
-These individuals may not chair a dissertation committee and cannot serve as one of the three full-time faculty committee members.
+Eligibility for additional members to dissertation committees: Additional members can serve on dissertation committees and may be doctoral psychologists or similarly qualified professionals with clinical or research expertise in the topical area outside the consortial institutions; these individuals may be nominated by the dissertation chair to also serve on a dissertation committee.
+These individuals may not chair a dissertation committee and cannot represent one of the three faculty committee members described above.
 Voting privileges may be granted to them upon the recommendation of the dissertation chair and approval of the Graduate Officer Designate.
 It is the chair's responsibility to follow the procedures of his or her school for granting permission for the nominated professional to serve on a dissertation committee.
-At minimum, non-full- time faculty members must be approved by the DCT to serve on dissertation committees.
+At minimum, all such additional committee members must be approved by the DCT to serve on dissertation committees.
 Requests for such approval should be submitted to the Program Office explaining the nominated professional's contribution to the committee.
-Approval, if granted, will be forwarded to the Graduate Officer Designate.
+Approval, if granted, will then be forwarded to the Graduate Officer Designate.